abingham/prosjekt/README.rst

 First install Prosjekt by copying "prosjekt.el" and "anything-prosjekt.el" to your emacs load path.

-Next, require "prosjekt" and "anything-prosjekt" in your emacs config and enable anything integration::
+Next, require "prosjekt" and "helm-prosjekt" in your emacs config and enable anything integration::

   (require 'prosjekt)
-  (require 'anything-prosjekt)
+  (require 'helm-prosjekt)

   (require 'anything)
   (add-to-list 'anything-sources 'anything-c-source-prosjekt-files t)